 The YC-130, prototype of the Hercules aircraft, made its first flight on 23 August 1954.
-More than a quarter century has passed since then, and many variants of the same basic design have been produced.
-Each step of the way, modifications and improvements were incorporated which contributed to the evolutionary process by which this unique airlifter has maintained a position of preeminence among modern cargo aircraft.
+More than three decades have passed since then. and many variants of the same basic desipn have been produced.
+Each step of the way. modifications and improvements were incorporated which contributed to the evolutionary process by which this unique airlifter has maintained a position of preeminence among modern cargo aircraft.

-While few in the aerospace field would dispute the value of technical advancements, a policy of continuing improvement also imposes special obligations.
-For those of us involved in operating and maintaining the Hercules, it means that periodically we need to stop, step back, and take a good overall look at our airplane.
-We need to review its features, its systems, and the enhanced capabilities that the latest design changes have made possible.
-Perhaps even more important, we also have an obligation to help aircraft service professionals just recently assigned to the Hercules familiarize themselves with all systems of the aircraft, in particular those systems which might be outside of their areas of specialization.
+While few in the aerospace field would dispute the value of technical advancements. a policy of continuing improvement also imposes special obligations.
+For those of us involved in operating and maintaining the Hercules. it means that periodically we need to stop, step back. and take a good overall look at our airplane.
+We need to review its features. its systems. and the enhanced capabilities that the latest design changes have made possible.
+Perhaps even more important. we also have an obligation to help aircraft maintenance professionals recently assigned to the Hercules familiarize themselves with all systems of the aircraft, in particular those systems which might be outside of their areas of specialization.

-That is really what this special issue of Service News is all about.
-It is an overview in which we will present a general description of the current production Hercules: the Advanced C-130H and L-100-30 versions of the airplane.
-Although our text is directed primarily toward the people who are new to Hercules aircraft maintenance, we think that even the experienced "old hands" will discover some things in these pages which they will find both useful and informative.
+That is really what this issue of Service News is all about.
+It is an overview in which we will present a general description of the current production Hercules: the Advanced C-130H, C-130H-30, and L-100-30 versions of the airplane.
+Although our text is directed primarily toward the people who are new to Hercules aircraft maintenance, we think that even experienced specialists will discover some things in these pages which they will find both useful and informative.

 Please note that we are going to be talking specifically about the most recent versions of the Hercules.
-Much of the information will be applicable to earlier models, but to get detailed data about your Hercules aircraft and its systems and equipment, you will want to refer to the training and technical manuals that were prepared especially for it.
+Much of the information will be applicable to earlier models. but to get detailed data about your Hercules aircraft and its systems and equipment. you will want to refer to the training and technical manuals that were prepared especially for it.

 Originally, the C-130 was designed as a tactical military cargo transport.
 It was built to operate unsupported out of remote locations.
 The onboard gas turbine compressor (GTC) provided a reliable source of compressed air for starting the engines or, with the help of an air turbine motor (ATM), generating electrical power.
-Rugged construction and powerful engines gave the Hercules the ability to use short, unpaved airstrips.
-The rear cargo ramp and spacious cargo compartment set new standards of convenience in loading and unloading, particularly when outsize equipment was involved.
+Rugged construction and powerful engines gave the Hercules the ability to use short. unpaved airstrips.
+The rear cargo ramp and spacious cargo compartment set new standards of convenience in loading and unloading. particularly when outsize equipment was involved.

 The first production model was the C-130A.
-It was powered by Allison T56-A-1A (and later, T56-A-9) turboprop engines driving three-blade Aeroproducts propellers.
-The A model had a gross takeoff weight of 124,200 pounds (56,335 kg), of which 35,000 pounds was payload.
-Its range was about 1900 nautical miles (3519 km).
+The first one to roll off the assembly line made its initial flight on 7 April 1955.
+It was powered by Allison T56-A-IA (and later.
+T56-A-9) turboprop engines driving three-blade Aeroproducts propellers.
+The A model had a gross takeoff weight of

+124,200 pounds (56,337 kg), of which 35.000 pounds was payload.
+Its range was about 1900 nautical miles (3058 km).

-In 1958, the first B model was produced.
-It featured a new four-blade propeller built by Hamilton Standard, and an uprated engine, the T56-A-7.
-Each of the new engines developed 4050 equivalent shaft horsepower (eshp), an increase of nearly 8% over those of the C-130A.
+In 1958. the first B model was produced.
+It featured a new four-blade propeller built by Hamilton Standard. and an uprated engine. the T56-A-7.
+Each of the new engines developed 40.50 equivalent shaft horsepower (eshp), art increase of nearly 8 percent over those of the C-130A.
 The B model also incorporated bladder tanks in the center wing section for increased range.
-These improvements, plus changes in the hydraulic and electrical systems, brought the maximum gross takeoff weight on the B model to 135,000 pounds (6 1,235 kg).
+These improvements. plus changes in structure and in the hydraulic and the electrical systems, brought the maximum gross takeoff weight on the B model to 135,000 pounds (61.236 kg).